section-engineering-education/engineering-education/articles/react-native-razorpay/index.md

 ### STEP 4: Payment Capture
 When a user makes a payment, it usually flows through the following states:

-- Created
+- Created.

-- Authorized
+- Authorized.

-- Captured
+- Captured.

-- Refunded
+- Refunded.

-- Failed
+- Failed.

 The following state diagram depicts the payment states: